zmalone/chef-web-docs/source/local-development/windows/apply-the-web-application-cookbook-locally/2/_index.md

 Just like in the previous lesson, you need to tell Test Kitchen about the environment you want to run your cookbook in.
 Remember, when you create a cookbook using the `chef generate cookbook` command, Chef generates a Test Kitchen configuration file for you.

-In addition to configuring Test Kitchen to create a CentOS 6.6 virtual machine, we'll also:
+In addition to configuring Test Kitchen to create a Windows Server 2012 R2 virtual machine, we'll also:

 * assign an IP address in the private address space so that we can access the web application from the host machine.
 The private IP address space is a designated range whose traffic cannot be transmitted through the public Internet.
 * specify the location of the data bags for our database passwords and our secret key so that Test Kitchen can copy them to the virtual machine.